Three Mile Island accident: Health effects and epidemiology

+The Radiation and Public Health Project, an organization with little credibility among epidemiologists, cited calculations by Mangano that showed a spike in infant mortality in downwind communities two years after the accident.
+Anecdotal evidence also records effects on the region's wildlife.
+John Gofman used his own, non-peer reviewed low-level radiation health model to predict 333 excess cancer or leukemia deaths from the 1979 Three Mile Island accident.
 The ongoing TMI epidemiological research has been accompanied by a discussion of problems in dose estimates due to a lack of accurate data, as well as illness classifications.

 Activism and legal action

-The TMI accident enhanced the perceived credibility of anti-nuclear groups and triggered protests around the world.
+The accident enhanced the perceived credibility of anti-nuclear groups and triggered protests around the world.
 President Carter—who had specialized in nuclear power while in the United States Navy—told his cabinet after visiting the plant that the accident was minor but reportedly declined to do so in public, in order to avoid offending Democrats who opposed nuclear power.

 Members of the American public, concerned about the release of radioactive gas from the accident, staged numerous anti-nuclear demonstrations across the country in the following months.
 The largest demonstration was held in New York City in September 1979 and involved 200,000 people, with speeches given by Jane Fonda and Ralph Nader.
 The New York rally was held in conjunction with a series of nightly "No Nukes" concerts given at Madison Square Garden from September 19 to 23 by Musicians United for Safe Energy.
 In the previous May, an estimated 65,000 people—including California Governor Jerry Brown—attended a march and rally against nuclear power in Washington, D.C.

 In 1981, citizens' groups succeeded in a class action suit against TMI, winning $25 million in an out-of-court settlement.
 Part of this money was used to found the TMI Public Health Fund.
 In 1983, a federal grand jury indicted Metropolitan Edison on criminal charges for the falsification of safety test results prior to the accident.
 Under a plea-bargaining agreement, Met Ed pleaded guilty to one count of falsifying records and no contest to six other charges, four of which were dropped, and agreed to pay a $45,000 fine and set up a $1 million account to help with emergency planning in the area surrounding the plant.

 According to Eric Epstein, chair of Three Mile Island Alert, the TMI plant operator and its insurers paid at least $82 million in publicly documented compensation to residents for "loss of business revenue, evacuation expenses and health claims."
-However, a class action lawsuit alleging that the accident caused detrimental health effects was rejected by Harrisburg U.S. District Court Judge Sylvia Rambo.
-The appeal of the decision to U.S. Third Circuit Court of Appeals also failed.
+However, a class action lawsuit alleging that the accident caused detrimental health effects was rejected by Harrisburg United States district court Judge Sylvia Rambo, and the final appeal of that decision failed in 2002.